Unforgettable recreational events at The Computer Museum of Kallio.

 en_GBEnglish (UK)

-fiSuomi en_GBEnglish (UK)
+fiSuomi sv_SESvenska en_GBEnglish (UK)